Rajinikanth7/MSWD/Part-5/README.md

 # part5
-This repository contains the exercises of part-5
+This repository contains the total solution of the exercises of part5 in Fullstackopen course.